gradle/gradle/design-docs/managed-source-sets.md

 - Elements in `BinarySpec.sources`
     - Can be iterated in a model rule
     - Can be directly addressed in a model rule
+    - Are added to the top-level 'sources' container
+- Reasonable error message when source set added to `BinarySpec.sources` cannot be constructed

 ## Story: Standalone `FunctionalSourceSet` has true `ModelMap` semantics
 ## Story: Elements of `ProjectSourceSet` container are visible to rules